Comb Ceramic

+Comb patterns on a Jeulmun-style pottery.

-Comb Ceramic or Pit-Comb Ware (in Europe), Jeulmun pottery or Jeulmun vessel (in Korea) is a type of pottery subjected to geometric patterns from a comb-like tool.
-This type of pottery was widely distributed in the Baltic, Finland, the Volga upstream flow, south Siberia, Lake Baikal, Mongolian Plateau, the Liaodong Peninsula and the Korean Peninsula.
+Comb Ceramic or Pit-Comb Ware (in Europe), and Jeulmun pottery or Jeulmun vessel (in Korea) is a type of pottery subjected to geometric patterns from a comb-like tool.

-The oldest Comb Ceramic is found in the remains of Liao civilization: Xinglongwa culture (6200 BC - 5400 BC).
+The Comb Ceramic pottery was widely distributed in the Baltic, Finland, the Volga upstream flow, southern Siberia, Lake Baikal, the Mongolian Plateau, the Liaodong Peninsula, the Korean peninsula, and the Japanese archipelago.